EJB3, Stateful Firewalls, and Connection Timeouts with Payara

 - Don’t trust the network to maintain session state forever — firewalls and NAT devices will aggressively clear idle sessions.

-- When changing infrastructure components like firewalls, pay close attention to connection tracking and session timeout behaviors.
+- When changing infrastructure components like firewalls, pay close attention to connection tracking and session timeout behaviours.

 Final Thoughts

-It’s a reminder that robust distributed systems need to actively defend against unexpected network behaviors — not just hope for the best.
+It’s a reminder that robust distributed systems need to actively defend against unexpected network behaviours and ensure timeouts and retires are appropriately configured — not just hope for the best.